percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --innodb-miscellaneous

-   There is a large group of InnoDB options that are normally read from the :file:`my.cnf` configuration file, so that |xtrabackup| boots up its embedded InnoDB in the same configuration as your current server.
+   There is a large group of InnoDB options that are normally read from the :file:`my.cnf` configuration file, so that *Percona XtraBackup* boots up its embedded InnoDB in the same configuration as your current server.
 You normally do not need to specify these explicitly.
 These options have the same behavior in InnoDB and XtraDB: